 In Training: Full-time postdoctoral trainee, resident, or fellow, or a student enrolled in a formally approved training program leading to a degree (BA, BS, MD, PhD, MS, MPH, DVM).

 Early Career Researcher: Someone within their first 5 years of a faculty or faculty equivalent position.

 Mid-Career: Self Defined; someone beyond first 5 years of professional appointment as defined by their institution.

-New in 2018: During the 2018 meeting in San Diego, SRI held a speed dating event in which each mentor will have the opportunity to network with as many mentees as the evening allows, in a speed dating-type format (~ 10-minute conversations).
+New in 2018: During the 2018 meeting in San Diego, SRI held a speed dating event in which each mentor will have the opportunity to network with as many Mentees as the evening allows, in a speed dating-type format (~ 10-minute conversations).
 Mentees were required to bring abbreviated copies of their CV for review.
-Both mentees and mentors were asked at the end of the event to rank their top choices.
+Both Mentees and Mentors were asked at the end of the event to rank their top choices.
 We will be continuing this event in 2019 in Paris, France!

 Find useful links to informational articles that could support your career skills in many different ways: from refining your CV and presentation skills to networking, coping with stress and tips for writing.